ab2pentest/ab2.github.io/_posts/2021-12-14-no-wsl-after-2day.md

 ---

-## Steps to make it run at startup and headless ?
+# Make it run at startup and headless

 Go to `C:\Users\Username\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`, change the value Username with your computer username and create a new file let's name it `kali_vbox.bat`